hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step4-snowflake-melter.md

 `kubectl create cronjob snowflake-melter --image=$IMAGE --schedule='*/1 * * * *'`{{execute}}

-The chaos CronJob is will now be running one a minute.
+The chaos CronJob is will now be running once a minute.
 More flexible chaos systems would randomize this period.
 See the CronJob:

 `kubectl get cronjobs`{{execute}}